-- 1.1: Promote a sense of place by emphasizing Emphasize the importance of public buildings, public spaces, and other public improvements as opportunities to promote a sense of place and a welcoming environment for residents and visitors. - 1.2: Promote Charlottesville's diverse architectural and cultural heritage by recognizing, respecting, and enhancing the distinct characteristics of each neighborhood, historic district, individually designated historic property, and community node. - 1.3: Recognize the value of blending new with old; encourage context-sensitive planning and contemporary design; incorporate preservation into Urban Design and Urban Design into preservation. - 1.3 1.4: Facilitate development of nodes of higher intensity density and vitality in the City's Mixed Use Corridors, and encourage vitality, pedestrian movement, and visual interest throughout the City that respect the scale and character of historic buildings and neighborhoods, and encourage vibrancy, pedestrian movement, and visual interest throughout the City. - 1.4 1.5: Develop pedestrian-friendly roadways and paths environments in Charlottesville that connect neighborhoods to community facilities, to commercial areas and employment centers to the City's historic, cultural, and natural assets; , and that connect neighborhoods and residents of all ages to each other, to promote a healthier community.
+1.1: Promote a sense of place by emphasizing the importance of public buildings, public spaces, and other public improvements as opportunities to promote a distinctive, contextually integrated and a welcoming environment for residents and visitors.

+1.2: Promote Charlottesville's diverse architectural and cultural heritage by recognizing, respecting, and enhancing the distinct characteristics of each neighborhood, historic district, individually designated historic property, and community node.

+1.3: Recognize the value of blending new with old; encourage context-sensitive planning and contemporary design; incorporate preservation into urban design and urban design into preservation.

+1.4: Facilitate development of nodes of higher intensity and vitality in the City's Mixed Use places that respect the scale and character of historic buildings and neighborhoods, and encourage vibrancy, pedestrian movement, and visual interest throughout the City.

+1.5: Develop pedestrian-friendly roadways and paths that connect neighborhoods to community facilities, to commercial areas and employment centers to the City's historic, cultural, and natural assets; , and that connect neighborhoods and residents of all ages to each other, to promote a healthier community.

-- 1.5-1.6: Encourage community vitality, expression and interaction through the incorporation of both private- and publicly-funded art-in into public spaces, neighborhoods, signage, and gateways, and nodes of development. - 1.6 1.7: Encourage the incorporation of meaningful public spaces, defined as being available to the general public, into urban design efforts-particularly at nodes of development. - 1.7 1.8: Promote design excellence for public projects and installations at all scales. - 1.9: Assure that Small Area Plans account for and take steps to safeguard the City's historic sites, structures, and landscapes. - 1.10: Improve ways and methods of informing residents in historic districts about new development and construction projects within their neighborhoods and communities, as well as about local policy and regulatory changes that might impact those neighborhoods and communities. - 1.11: In the development of a form based code, fully account for the goals and principles of Historic Preservation and Urban Design. - 1.12: Identity specific goals for Urban Design--recognize that these may vary from neighborhood to neighborhood--and develop a guidelines and standards manual that helps implement those goals. - 1.13: Maintain on the City staff the position of a Preservation and Design Planner, and support their efforts to implement the goals and strategies of this chapter. - 1.14: Continue to support the Board of Architectural Review (BAR) in its efforts to guide historic preservation and urban design within the Historic Preservation & Architectural Design Control (ADC) Districts, or Historic Conservation (CV) Districts, and ensure cooperation between the BAR and City departments. - 1.15: Continue to support the Entrance Corridor Review Board (ERB) in its efforts to guide urban design within the designated Entrance Corridors, and ensure cooperation between the ERB and City departments.
+1.6: Encourage community vitality, expression and interaction through the incorporation of both private- and publicly-funded art-in into public spaces, neighborhoods, signage, and gateways, and nodes of development.

+1.7: Encourage the incorporation of meaningful public spaces, defined as being available to the general public, into urban design particularly at nodes of development.

+1.8: Promote design excellence for public projects and installations at all scales.

+1.9: Assure that Small Area Plans account for and take steps to safeguard the City's historic sites, structures, and landscapes.

+1.10: Improve ways and methods of informing residents in historic districts about new development and construction projects within their neighborhoods and communities, as well as about local policy and regulatory changes that might impact those neighborhoods and communities.

+1.11: In the development of a form based code, fully account for the goals and principles of Historic Preservation and Urban Design.

+1.12: Identify specific goals for Urban Design--recognize that these may vary from neighborhood to neighborhood--and develop a guidelines and standards manual that helps implement those goals.

+1.13: Maintain on the City staff the position of a Preservation and Design Planner, and support their efforts to implement the goals and strategies of this chapter.

+1.14: Continue to support the Board of Architectural Review (BAR) in its efforts to guide historic preservation and urban design within the Historic Preservation & Architectural Design Control (ADC) Districts, or Historic Conservation (CV) Districts, and ensure cooperation between the BAR and City departments.

+1.15: Continue to support the Entrance Corridor Review Board (ERB) in its efforts to guide urban design within the designated Entrance Corridors, and ensure cooperation between the ERB and City departments.